• Home

 Toothbrushes

-The pouch we use comes from this set.
-We have great uses for all of these in our family and use them in conjunction with our E Bags packing cubes
+The pouch we use came with a set.
+We have great uses for all of these types of pouches and organisers in our family and use them in conjunction with our E Bags packing cubes

 TIP: Airlines class toothpaste as a liquid.
-Even if your paste is under 100ml, it needs to be in a clear, plastic bag for inspection.
+Even if your paste is under 100ml, it often needs to be in a clear, plastic bag for inspection.
 Buy airline friendly toothpaste here.
+Shop for travel organisers, pouches, and cubes here.

 Underwear

-Underwear is best kept together in a medium size packing cube or pouch.
-No rummaging about to find your socks, you’ll always be able to find, for instance, the turquoise packing cube.
+Underwear is best kept together in a medium-size packing cube or pouch. (use the link above to shop) No rummaging about to find your socks, you’ll always be able to find, for instance, the turquoise packing cube in your bag.

-TIP: Men’s underwear is far more bulky than women’s.
+TIP: Men’s underwear is far more bulky than women’s and is more difficult to hand wash and dry.
 If you can convince your men and boys to switch to briefs, it saves a lot of packing space.
 A lightweight alternative is travel underwear.

 Light Tops and T Shirts